Wild Beavers We Have Sighted Across Ontario

 There was a time in Canada, back in the 16th century, that the only business conducted was the Fur Trade.
 It was the single most important business that involved both Canada’s aboriginal peoples who had trapped as a way of life for thousands of years, and by European explorers and settlers who turned to fur trading as a way of life.
 Together, these two peoples paddled the rivers, set the traps, caught the animals, and then brought the furs back to the market.
 The number one animal they all strove to capture was the Beaver.
 Today, the beaver is the official emblem of Canada.

-The reason they hunted beavers was because their fur could easily be turned into the Fashion Statement of the Day, which was Beaver Hats.
-This type of hat, in the 1700’s, was also popular because it was waterproof, enabling the owner to keep his or her head dry in a downpour.
+The reason they hunted beavers was because their fur could easily be turned into the Fashion Statement of the Day, Beaver Hats.
+This type of hat, in the 1700’s, was also popular because it was waterproof and enabled the owner to keep his head dry in a downpour.
 Fortunately, today, silk hats have replaced beaver hats as the most desired type of hat in the marketplace.
 And with mass conservation, and federal and provincial laws set down to protect beavers in Canada, the fat furry rodents are alive and doing very well all across our country.

 Each summer, Bob and I head out on back country canoe trips along the very rivers and lakes that were once the roadways of Canada’s fur traders hundreds of years ago.